Master-sniffer/Learning-PYTHON-/README.md

 1) MAC\LINUX:   pip install -U pip
 2) WINDOWS: python -m pip install -U pip

+#
-Alternative way (*This one is not as effective as a previous one, but if u plan to do some simple tasks - this one can work out*):
+Alternative way to use PYTHON (*This one is not as effective as a previous one, but if u plan to do some simple tasks - this one can work out*):
 1) Register\Just use - repl.it
 #